awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ------

-## Decrypting a Data Key<a name="decryption"></a>
+## Decrypting a data key<a name="decryption"></a>

 To decrypt a data key, use the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.

 The `ciphertextBlob` that you specify must be the value of the `CiphertextBlob` field from a [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html), [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html), or [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) response, or the `PrivateKeyCiphertextBlob` field from a [GenerateDataKeyPair](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPair.html) or [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) response\.
 You can also use the `Decrypt` operation to decrypt data encrypted outside of AWS KMS by the public key in an asymmetric CMK\.

-In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.

 ------
 #### [ Java ]